chris48s/v8r/README.md

 ### Using a custom catlog

+Using the `--schema` flag will validate all files matched by the glob pattern against that schema.
 You can also define a custom [schema catalog](https://json.schemastore.org/schema-catalog.json). v8r will search any custom catalogs before falling back to [Schema Store](https://www.schemastore.org/).

 ```bash
 $ cat > my-catalog.json <<EOF